visgl/luma.gl/docs/api-reference/shadertools/shader-conventions.md

 ### Defining your own Shader Modules

-It is critical that the order and types of declarations of uniforms match those in the shader.
+It is important that the order and types of declarations of uniforms match those in the shader.